DataDog/documentation/content/en/continuous_integration/pipelines/jenkins.md

 1. In the web interface of your Jenkins instance, go to **Manage Jenkins > Configure System**.
 2. Go to the `Datadog Plugin` section, scrolling down the configuration screen.
-3. Double check that `Use the Datadog Agent to report to Datadog` is selcted and that `Log Intake URL` points to a URL in your current Datadog site.
+3. Double check that `Use the Datadog Agent to report to Datadog` is selected and that `Log Intake URL` points to a URL in your current Datadog site.
-4. Click on `Enable Log Collection` checkbox to activate it.
+4. Click on the `Enable Log Collection` checkbox to activate it.
 5. Save your configuration.

 {{% /tab %}}